This article was updated in May 2019.

 1601 Elizabeth Ave.

-After indulging in a menu of handcrafted small plates, fresh pasta and more, be sure to save room for a scoop of their house-made ie cream.
-Flavors vary daily.
+After indulging in a menu of handcrafted small plates, fresh pasta and more, be sure to save room for a scoop of their house-made ice cream.
+Try it on their amazing bread pudding.

 Good Food on Montford